abcdesktopio/docs/opsdocs/docs/contribute/4.4/userpod/cups.md

 ## 1. Scope and Intent

-This document is the normative specification of the container image produced by this repository Dockerfile.
+This document is the normative specification of the container image produced by the Dockerfile in this repository.

 Image purpose:
 - Provide a CUPS-based printing runtime for abcdesktop.
 - Bundle and run two Node.js services used by the printing workflow.
-- Run all runtime processes under supervisor.
+- Run all runtime processes under a Supervisor process manager.

 Design style:
 - Single-stage image.
-- Runtime is process-supervised multi-service (not a one-process image).
+- The runtime uses a multi-service process supervision model rather than a single-process container design.
-- Configuration-heavy image where repository-provided /etc content defines behavior.
+- Configuration-heavy image where repository-provided `/etc` content defines runtime behavior.

 ## 2. Base Image and Global Build Inputs